Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 3/5
+### Informed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The clues are very specific and cover diverse aspects of 'food' (social, nutritional, cultural, sensory, artistic, scientific).
-They generally point clearly to the correct answer.
-However, the criterion 'without using any words (or their variations) from the answer itself' is violated by terms like 'meals,' 'dishes,' and 'eating,' which are direct variations or hyponyms of 'food.'
-This makes them less challenging than intended if the 'no variations' rule is strictly applied.
+The clues are specific and point well to 'food'.
+They cover various aspects like social enjoyment, nutritional value, preparation, sensory experience, cultural significance, and emotional connection.
+There is no direct use of the answer word or obvious synonyms.
+The clues are distinct and explore different facets of the concept.

 ✅ Strengths:
 - Generally specific and relate to correct answer